lukelarue/losiento/project_spec.md

    - Implement Join Game list and join flow.

 6. **Frontend in-game UI**
-   - Implement minimal board visualization and pawn rendering.
+   - Implement a basic visual board representation with pawns for all seats, not just a raw JSON dump of game state.
    - Implement move selection UX including complex cards.
    - Wire Firestore listeners to re-render based on `losiento_games/{gameId}`.